obradovic/openlibrary-tag-analyzer/NOTES.md

     Suggest tags, based on content or summary analysis, or wikipedia metadata analysis, or other books by the author(s) Which books or authors have similar tags?
     Should we tag authors as well?

+    Make them all lowercase?
+    Remove ANSI escape codes from tags

     Create a slack bot to:
         /tag chinese